 CONTEXT KEY FUNCTION

 • Selects the available parameters.

 ОК Enters in the selected parameter setting.

-Selects the available parameters.
+&gt; Selects the available parameters.

-◀ UK Soloto and available parameters.
-PARAMETER DESCRIPTION Draft The DRAFT menu gives access to the stack draft measurement.
-Being a negative pressure accordance with standard UNI10845, draft must be measured using the negative pressure in P The correct values for a natural draft boiler are therefore positive by definition.
-Be performing the measurement the instrument allows the user to input the external air temperature as required by the standard.
-When making the measurement and the temperature has be inserted, the instrument provides a stack draft value related (P diff ref) to the extendance of 20° C as requested by law.
-When the inserted external temperature is high than 20° C the instrument reports a stack draft value reference equal to the measured of Afterwards the user can acquire the value displayed in order to add it to the running analymeasurements or, alternatively, print the relevant paper print-out through the 'PRINT' menu.
-NOTE: The measurement may not be accurate due to condensation inside the gas probe.
-Should you notice an inaccurate or unstable reading on the instrument, it is advisable to disconnect the gas probe from the instrument itself, and purge pipes by blowing with a compressor.
-In order to be sure there is no humidity, it is suggested to perform the measurement by means of the transparent rubber pipe supplied on issue.
-SEE SECTION 14.2.
-Smoke It is possible to enter the data concerning one to three SMOKE measurements taken by means of an optional device (Smoke Pump Kit); see the relevant instructions.
-The method consists in taking a certain quantity of combustion gas from the middle of the flue behind the surfaces of the exchangers at the end of the boiler, and make it pass through a special filter paper.
-The smoke stain obtained is compared with the surfaces blackened in a different way according to a comparison scale; it is thus determined the "smoke number", which will be entered in the instrument by hand.
-These measurements can be either stored in memory together with the combustion analysis data or printed on a paper print-out.
-SEE SECTION 14.3.
-CÖ\ This type of analysis lets the user measure the CO value present in the environment, with the scope of checking the personal safety conditions of a specific working environment.
-The instrument leaves our factory with the following pre-set threshold values: COmax: 35 ppm Recommended exposure limit (REL) stipulated by the National Institute for Occupational Safety and Health (NIOSH), equivalent to 40 mg/m3 and calculated as an 8-hour Time-Weighted Average (TWA).
-Ambient CO Make sure to perform the autozero in a clean environment (preferably outdoors), so that the ambient CO measurement is correct.
-It is advisable to turn on the instrument and wait for the autozero completion outside the area where the test is being performed.
+■ OK Selects the available parameters.
+PARAMETER DESCRIPTION ₽ Draft The DRAFT menu gives access to the stack draft measurement.
+Being a negative pressure, in accordance with standard UNI10845, draft must be measured using the negative pressure input P The correct values for a natural draft boiler are therefore positive by definition.
+Before performing the measurement the instrument allows the user to input the external air temperature as required by the standard.
+When making the measurement and the temperature has been inserted, the instrument provides a stack draft value related (P diff ref) to the external temperature of 20° C as requested by law.
+When the inserted external temperature is higher than 20° C the instrument reports a stack draft value reference equal to the measured draft.
+Afterwards the user can acquire the value displayed in order to add it to the running analysis measurements or, alternatively, print the relevant paper print-out through the 'PRINT' menu.
+Should you notice disconnect the gas compressor.
+In order an inaccurate or us probe from the index in the index to be sure the leans of the transp accurate due to condensation inside the gas probe.
+Instable reading on the instrument, it is advisable to nstrument itself, and purge pipes by blowing with a ere is no humidity, it is suggested to perform the arent rubber pipe supplied on issue.
+Smoke of an optional device The method consists behind the surfaces special filter paper. different way accordi will be entered in the e (Smoke Pump Kit); is in taking a certain of the exchangers The smoke stain of ing to a comparison instrument by hand ts can be either stapper print-out. ng one to three SMOKE measurements taken by means; see the relevant instructions.
+In quantity of combustion gas from the middle of the flue is at the end of the boiler, and make it pass through a obtained is compared with the surfaces blackened in an scale; it is thus determined the "smoke number", which is determined the "smoke number", which is determined the combustion analysis Ambient CO scope of checking instrument leaves ou COmax: 35 ppm R Occupation an 8-hour Make the personal safet or factory with the for decommended exponal Safety and Hea Time-Weighted Ave sure to perform the autozero in a clean environment (preferably Ambient CO outdoo turn o ors), so that the ar mbient CO measurement is correct.
+It is advisable and wait for the autozero completion outside the a

-SEE SECTION 14.4.
+SEE SECTION 13.4.